kuroneko/fly8/index.md

-The only changes that I've made to the 1.12 branch has been tidying up duplicated files (the fly8 build/config process would copy sources around when you set it up to target a platform) and a few small adjustments to play nice with git and modern tools
+The only changes that I've made to the 1.12 branch has been tidying up duplicated files (the fly8 build/config process would copy sources around when you set it up to target a platform) and a few small adjustments to play nice with git and modern tools.

-It can still be built, even if it doesn't run properly on most PCs due to underflowing the FDM.
-It can potentially still be used, as is, on slower non-x86 systems and I may yet port it to the few I still run.
+It can still be built, even if it doesn't run properly on most PCs.
+It can potentially still be used, as is, on slower systems and I may yet port it to the few I still run.

+Patches against 1.12 should only address bugs that would affect it in it's original setting, or add support for legacy platforms.

+## WIP Branches (including master)

+I've been toying with the idea of slowing rewriting fly8 subsystem by subsystem.

+"2.0" so to speak.

+The master (and other WIP related) branches reflect that work, including things like replacing the platform specific code with SDL bindings.